OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 ---
 title: Office Scripts samples
-description: Available Office Scripts samples and scenarios. ms.date: 12/05/2023 ms.localizationpriority: medium
+description: Available Office Scripts samples and scenarios. ms.date: 12/22/2023 ms.localizationpriority: medium
 ---

 # Office Scripts samples and scenarios

-This section contains [Office Scripts](../../overview/excel.md) based solutions that help end users achieve automation of daily tasks.
+This section contains Office Scripts based solutions that help end users achieve automation of daily tasks.
 It contains realistic scenarios that users face and provides detailed solutions.

 - [Basics](#basics) showcase common examples that make up larger scripts.
 They're categorized based on a common Excel feature.
 - [Quick scenarios](#quick-scenarios) are samples that are more involved or solve a particular problem.